Hot on Backpacker Guide

 Ondrej Lednicky’s photos he brought home from his trip around New Zealand came out a little differently than the bright and shiny holiday snaps many of us are a sucker for.
-The Slovakian photographer famous for his world wide photography on ondrejlednicky.com spent three weeks in New Zealand capturing an alternative side to the country… And the result is outstanding!
+The Slovakian photographer famous for his worldwide photography on ondrejlednicky.com spent three weeks in New Zealand capturing an alternative side to the country and everyday life in New Zealand… And the result is outstanding!

 Equipped with a Nikon D7000 and 13 years of photography experience, Ondrej hit the road.
 “I was traveling with my girlfriend and we spent in New Zealand three weeks,” the photographer says.
 “We rented a small car in Christchurch and drove through the South and then North Island.”